Persian musical instruments

 can be broadly classified into three categories: classical, Western and folk.
-Most of Persian musical instruments spread in the former Persian Empires states all over the Middle East, Caucasus, Central Asia and through adaptation, relations, and trade, in Europe and far regions of Asia.
+Most Persian musical instruments spread in regions under the control of former Persian Empires across West Asia and the Caucasus, Central Asia and through adaptation, relations, and trade, to Europe and the far regions of Asia.
 In the ancient era, the Silk Road had an effective role in this distribution.